erikoest/symath/README.md

 Rudimentary symbolic math library for Ruby.
 Caveat: This gem is mainly intended as a coding excercise.
 The current state of the project is 'under construction'.
-There are currently too many bugs to list, and many of the operations behave strangely.
+There are currently too many bugs to list, and some of the operations behave strangely.

 # Installation